Connected Vehicle Roadside Equipment --> Emergency Management Center:

 incident scene safety application status (Information Flow): Incident scene safety application status reported by the RSE.
 This includes current operational state and status of the RSE and a record of identified safety alerts and warnings issued.

-Connected Vehicle Roadside Equipment (Source Physical Object): 'Connected Vehicle Roadside Equipment' (CV RSE) represents the Connected Vehicle roadside devices that are used to send messages to, and receive messages from, nearby vehicles using Dedicated Short Range Communications (DSRC) or other alternative wireless communications technologies.
+Connected Vehicle Roadside Equipment (Source Physical Object): 'Connected Vehicle Roadside Equipment' (CV RSE) represents the Connected Vehicle roadside devices (i.e., Roadside Units (RSUs)) equipped with short range wireless (SRW) communications technology, as well as any other supporting equipment that leverage the RSU and are not described by other objects (e.g., a local roadside processor).
+CVRSE are used to send messages to, and receive messages from, nearby vehicles and personal devices equipped with compatible communications technology.
 Communications with adjacent field equipment and back office centers that monitor and control the RSE are also supported.
 This device operates from a fixed position and may be permanently deployed or a portable device that is located temporarily in the vicinity of a traffic incident, road construction, or a special event.
 It includes a processor, data storage, and communications capabilities that support secure communications with passing vehicles, other field equipment, and centers.

 Emergency Management Center (Destination Physical Object): The 'Emergency Management Center' represents systems that support incident management, disaster response and evacuation, security monitoring, and other security and public safety-oriented ITS applications.
 It includes the functions associated with fixed and mobile public safety communications centers including public safety call taker and dispatch centers operated by police (including transit police), fire, and emergency medical services.
 It includes the functions associated with Emergency Operations Centers that are activated at local, regional, state, and federal levels for emergencies and the portable and transportable systems that support Incident Command System operations at an incident.
 This Center also represents systems associated with towing and recovery, freeway service patrols, HAZMAT response teams, and mayday service providers.